jvanveen/jvanveen/README.md

 ### Personal Stuff

-- :neckbeard: Big fan of Pinephone & Librem 5 projects
+- :neckbeard: Big fan of the Pinephone project
 - :seedling: Learns about Golang & Pion WebRTC

 ### Languages I use